Linux Networking Tools

-- traceroute: This command is use to track the sequence of computer networks.
+This command is used to track the sequence of computer networks.
 You can track to check the route through which you are connected to a host. mtr or xmtr tools can also be used to perform both ping and traces.
 Options are available for specifying parameters like the type of service (-t) or the source host (-s).

-- netstat: This command is used to check the status of ports whether they are open, closed, waiting and masquerade connections.
-Network Statistic (netstat) command display connection information, routing table information etc.
+This command is used to check the status of ports whether they are open, closed, waiting, and masquerade connections.
+Network Statistic (netstat) command displays connection information, routing table information, etc.

 Note: To display routing table information use (netstat -r).

-- tracepath: tracepath performs a very similar function to that of traceroute command.
-The main difference between these command is that tracepath doesn’t take complicated options.
+tracepath performs a very similar function to that of traceroute command.
+The main difference between this command is that tracepath doesn’t take complicated options.
 This command doesn’t require root privileges.

 $ tracepath www.google.com

-- dig: dig(Domain Information Groper) query DNS related information like a record, cname, mxrecord etc. This command is used to solve DNS related queries.
+dig(Domain Information Groper) query DNS-related information like a record, cname, mxrecord etc. This command is used to solve DNS related queries.

 $ dig www.google.com